Emergent evaluation of headache in children

 The terms "primary" and "secondary" may be used to describe headaches.
 Primary headaches (ie, migraine, tension-type, or cluster headaches) are typically self-limited and diagnosed based on symptom profiles and patterns of headache attacks.
 Secondary headaches have identifiable etiologies.
 Although the vast majority of secondary headaches in children have benign etiologies (ie, viral infections), the goal of the emergent evaluation of children with headaches is to identify as a first priority those with serious or life-threatening causes .
 In most patients, this task can be accomplished with a careful history and physical examination and occasional selected ancillary testing.

-Headache can be the symptom of life-threatening complications for children with various underlying conditions (ie, those with immunodeficiencies who develop opportunistic infections or patients with ventriculoperitoneal shunts that malfunction causing obstruction).
+Headache can be the symptom of life-threatening complications for children with various underlying conditions (ie, those with immunodeficiencies who develop opportunistic infections or patients with ventriculoperitoneal shunts that malfunction causing obstruction) (see "Hydrocephalus in children: Management and prognosis", section on 'Complications').
 Evaluation of headache in these children (which is often guided by specific protocols that include neuroimaging and consultation with a specialist) will not be discussed here.

 - Anttila P, Metsähonkala L, Sillanpää M. Long-term trends in the incidence of headache in Finnish schoolchildren.
 Pediatrics 2006; 117:e1197.

 - van der Wouden JC, van der Pas P, Bruijnzeels MA, et al. Headache in children in Dutch general practice.
 Cephalalgia 1999; 19:147.